 Practice identifying feelings you notice in yourself and in others.
 Expand you emotional vocabulary by studying the definitions of different emotions.
 This Decide Your Legacy Emotions Bookmark and the feelings wheel below are excellent resources.

 Tool #4.
 Chart Your Emotional Experiences

 For any given period of time, identify the frequency you’ve felt a specific emotion and the frequency you’ve expressed that same emotion.
 You may discover that you rarely share certain feelings.
 Increase your sharing (verbally and non-verbally) of those emotions you rarely express, yet often feel.

 Our Emotions Felt/Shared Worksheet will help.

 Increasing your emotional intelligence takes practice.
 Try engaging in one of the above exercises each day. is a helpful book on the topic, too.
 In my next post, I will shared with you 2 more tools for increasing your emotional intelligence.

 If you found this information helpful, SUBSCRIBE TODAY, and you’ll receive our Free PDF of 50 Great Relationship Building Questions AND our Free Life Balance Tips eBook!

+A great way to practice opening up emotionally.
 An Excellent Communication Game & Tool To Strengthen Your Work Team, Family, and Friendships.